"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 "He'll come around eventually," Auden told them, trying to be reassuring.
 She looped her arm through Fred's and rested her head on his shoulder.
 He rested his cheek on the top of her head and his hand on her knee, rubbing his thumb back and forth.

 "I don't know, Aud," he whispered.
 "You heard him and Dad going at it.
 It was awful.
-He truly worships the ground Fudge walks on."
+He truly worships the ground Fudge walks on.
+He doesn't even believe or support us or Harry."

 "But he loves you.
 You're his family."